jeenalee/NucleoLibrary/README.md

 # NucleoLibrary

+***Work in progress.***
-This is a library for working with nucleotides.
+NucleoLibrary is a Python library for working with nucleotides.
 DNA, RNA, and even protein!

-## Installation

-- TODO: Describe the installation

-## Usage

-- TODO: Come up with instructions and examples
+The library will help genetic engineers and molecular biologists edit nucleotides and proteins more easily.